 The Role of Artificial Intelligence in Physical Security

-Through the integration of three essential technology systems – real-time data collected by sensors and cameras; ubiquitous connectivity; and open, transparent, and accessible data platforms – smart cities aim to become more efficient and responsive to the needs of their constituents in every domain of urban life, from environmental quality and health to timesaving and safety.
+Through the integration of three essential technology systems – real-time data collected by sensors and cameras; ubiquitous connectivity; and open, transparent, and accessible data platforms – smart cities aim to become more efficient and responsive to the needs of their constituents in every domain of urban life, from environmental quality and safety to the most complex medical procedures.
 But with anxiety about crime being a major concern for residents of many cities, very often it’s the issue of public safety that is at the forefront of smart city efforts.

 While improved safety in our cities is certainly a welcome development, it usually comes at the cost of vastly increased surveillance.
 Privacy concerns aside, the resulting torrent of data from sensors and surveillance cameras – and let’s not forget the contribution of social media as well – is too massive for human analysts to make full use of.
 Artificial intelligence, however, could potentially solve this problem.